MicrosoftDocs/m365copilot-docs/docs/publish.md

 Follow these [instructions to upload your custom app package](/microsoft-365/admin/manage/teams-apps-work-on-outlook-and-m365#upload-custom-teams-apps-that-work-on-outlook-and-the-microsoft-365-app) to the **Integrated Apps** portal of Microsoft Admin Center ([admin.microsoft.com](https://admin.microsoft.com)).
 From there, admins can manage access, configure default settings, and review and consent to the requested data and permissions for both your [app experience](/microsoft-365/admin/manage/teams-apps-work-on-outlook-and-m365#how-to-manage-the-availability-of-an-app-in-your-organization) and [plugin experience](/microsoft-365/admin/manage/manage-plugins-for-copilot-in-integrated-apps).

-### Distribute a message extension plugin through in-product app stores
+### Distribute a message extension plugin to the Teams app store

-Submit your app package to [Microsoft Partner Center](https://partner.microsoft.com) through the **Microsoft 365 and Copilot program**.
+Ensure your app meets validation criteria for [Teams Apps extensible as Microsoft Copilot for Microsoft 365 plugins](/microsoftteams/platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines?branch=pr-en-us-9402#teams-apps-extensible-as-microsoft-365-copilot-plugin), then submit your app package to [Microsoft Partner Center](https://partner.microsoft.com) through the **Microsoft 365 and Copilot program**.

-TODO: Summarize validation/certification criteria for MEs, plugins

-> [!NOTE]
-> The *Microsoft 365 and Copilot program* for Microsoft Partner Center is currently limited for invite-only private preview.
-Please use this TODO [form to request invitation](https://www.microsoft.com/microsoft-365/blog/2023/05/09/introducing-the-microsoft-365-copilot-early-access-program-and-new-capabilities-in-copilot/) and obtain access.

-TODO: Describe/screenshot plugin in Teams app store
+Once accepted, your plugin will appear in the **Works with Copilot** category of the Store within Microsoft Teams.

 ## Power Platform connectors as plugins

-The single-tenant distribution process for Power Platform connectors as copilot plugins is the same as for regular Power Platform connectors.
-However, the multi-tenant distribution process works a little differently and is currently open to only *verified publishers*.
+TODO: Verify this section.

+Power Platform connector plugins can be shared across an organization or published broadly to the in-product Teams app store.
+In both cases, Power Platform plugins can be used in Copilot for Microsoft 365 once the *Dynamics 365 and Copilot Studio* app is deployed from Microsoft Admin Center.
+From Microsoft Admin Center ([admin.microsoft.com](https://admin.microsoft.com)), open Settings > Integrated Apps > **Available Apps** and select **Dynamics 365 and Copilot Studio**.

 ### Distribute a Power Platform connector plugin to your organization

+By default, Power Platform plugins are only visible and usable in Power Virtual Agent or Copilot Studio by the person who created them.
+They can be authorized for sharing at the Power Platform object level.

-Follow these [instructions to share a custom connector](/connectors/custom-connectors/share) using Power Apps portal ([make.powerapps.com](https://make.powerapps.com)).
+Follow these [instructions to share a custom connector](/connectors/custom-connectors/share) using Power Apps portal ([make.powerapps.com](https://make.powerapps.com/environments/customconnectors)).

-TODO: Summarize validation/certification criteria for PowerPlat connectors, plugins
+In order to use the connector as a Copilot plugin, the *M365 Copilot* setting must first be enabled in Power Platform admin center.
+From Power Platform admin center, open Environment > Product > Settings > **Features** and select **M365 Copilot**.

-### Distribute a Power Platform connector plugin through Microsoft Commercial Marketplace
+### Distribute a Power Platform connector plugin to the Teams app store

 Submit your app package to [Microsoft Partner Center](https://partner.microsoft.com) through the **Microsoft 365 and Copilot program**.

 > [!NOTE]
-> The *Microsoft 365 and Copilot program* for Microsoft Partner Center is currently limited for invite-only private preview for Power Platform [verified publishers](/connectors/custom-connectors/certification-submission).
+> The *Microsoft 365 and Copilot program* for Microsoft Partner Center is currently limited to Power Platform [verified publishers](/connectors/custom-connectors/certification-submission).
 Independent publisher certification is not yet available.
->
-> If you are a verified publisher, please use this TODO [form to request invitation](https://www.microsoft.com/microsoft-365/blog/2023/05/09/introducing-the-microsoft-365-copilot-early-access-program-and-new-capabilities-in-copilot/) and obtain access.

-TODO: Describe/screenshot where plugin publishes to
+Once accepted, your plugin will appear in the **Works with Copilot** category of the Store within Microsoft Teams.

 ## Microsoft Graph connectors for copilot